MystenLabs/sui/sui-execution/cut/README.md

 ## Copying

 When copying crates, the tool preserves the relative path of the crate in its source directory.
-I.e. if crate A is found at path `./foo/bar/baz/A` in its source directory, it will be copied to directory `./foo/bar/baz/A` in its destination directory.
+For instance, if crate A is found at path `./foo/bar/baz/A` in its source directory, it will be copied to directory `./foo/bar/baz/A` in its destination directory.